 - a valid passport and your current residence permit card (the card must be valid on the day of submission)

-- a promise of employment or labor contract (labor contract should state that you will start working once the RP is awarded) – it must be signed by an executive (=main manager of the company) and there must be a company stamp on it
+- a promise of employment or labor contract (labor contract should state that you will start working once the RP is awarded) – it must be signed by an executive (=main manager of the company) and there must be a company stamp on it.
+The alternative is that the HR officer signs but then you must also submit delegation of power that HR was authorised to sign it on executive behalf (this is usual in ATNT)

 - confirmation of accommodation – it must be either a signed rental contract (the owner or the owners of the flat must sign it in front of a notary) or may have a form of an affidavit confirming accommodation (again owner or owners of the flat must sign it in front of the notary).
 The longer validity of the employment and accommodation contract, the better chances of longer residence permit awards.
 Your signature as a tenant does not need to be verified.